PatrykMis/bookcover-dl/README.md

 ## Why I Made This?

 The main reason I built this was to help out a blind friend who needed an easy way to get book covers.
-It also served as a way for me to dive into Python and the WxPython library.
+It also served as a way for me to dive into Python and the wxPython library.
 That said, this code is more of a playground than a polished piece of software.
 So, don’t take it as a guideline on how things should be done.

 ## What to Expect?